facebook

 • Especially high price dynamics and short-term arbitrage opportunities

-The intraday market in particular offers ideal conditions for battery storage, as short-term price windows with high margins arise here.
+Just the Intraday Trading provides ideal conditions for battery storage, as short-term price windows with high margins arise here.

 Why electricity trading with BESS is becoming increasingly attractive